Xilinxx/esp32-devkit/README.md

 * [create Universally Unique Identifier/UUID online](https://www.guidgenerator.com/online-guid-generator.aspx)

+Code changes were applied to the gatts_demo.c and test were performed from Android Smartphone.
+The client ESP32 FEATHER was replaced by a smartphone for easy debugging.

-## Read/write characteristics of an 8 byte array
+## 1) Read/write characteristics of an 8 byte array
 We can write and read-back values upto 8 byte.
 Only the READ and WRITE properties were set.
+The UUID  is 0x00FFm the charateristic id is 0x00FF.
+The default array is {0x11,0x22,..,0x88}
 **nRF Connect Screenshot**
 ![](CharRW8Byte.jpg)
 LOG: